 Licensee critique failures are to be documented and assessed for significance.

-Determine if the licensee properly identifies failures in classification, notification and PAR development activities.
+Determine if the licensee properly identifies failures in classification, notification, dose assessment and PAR development activities.

 Verify that licensee identified weaknesses are entered into the CAP in a manner to allow NRC review of the resolution in the future.

 Note: Poor performance in a drill is not a regulatory issue if the licensee corrects the performance issue or enters it into its CAP.
-The DEP PI captures performance failures and unless the PI crosses the “green band” threshold then increased NRC involvement is warranted.
+The DEP PI captures performance failures and unless the PI crosses the “green band” threshold then increased NRC involvement is not warranted.

 Note: PI opportunities to be counted in the DEP PI quarterly report are at the discretion of the licensee and must be identified in advance and cannot be removed from the count due to poor performance.